-We expect that additional capital will be required to complete our sulopenem development program and file with regulatory agencies and commercialize oral sulopenem if regulatory approval is received.
-If we receive regulatory approval for oral sulopenem, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution.
+In the event our strategic process does not result in any type of transaction, we expect that additional capital will be required as we incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution for ORLYNVAHTM.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to develop and commercialize our sulopenem program and otherwise pursue our business strategy.
 If we fail to obtain financing when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts, which would have a negative effect on our financial condition and our ability to develop and commercialize our sulopenem program and otherwise pursue our business strategy and we may be unable to continue as a going concern.